The Bone Orchard Mythos: Ten Thousand Black Feathers

-Ten Thousand Black Feathers is a 5-issue miniseries scheduled for a monthly release beginning September 2022.
+Ten Thousand Black Feathers is a 5-issue miniseries, released monthly beginning in September 2022.

 Tenement

 Tenement was the last of the three titles revealed in the original announcement.
 Though it was at first slated to be an original graphic novel, it had become a six-issue miniseries by the time Starseed was announced, and later it was further expanded to ten issues with a double-length first issue.
 This was so readers could spend time with the seven leads and invest in their stories.
-Tenement #1 is currently scheduled for a June 21, 2023 release.
+Tenement #1 was released on June 21, 2023.

-When Lemire and Sorrentino were originally discussing possible stories to act as the reader's introduction to The Bone Orchard Mythos, Tenement was their first choice before later settling on The Passageway.
+When Lemire and Sorrentino were originally discussing possible stories to act as the reader's introduction to The Bone Orchard Mythos, Tenement was their initial choice before later settling on The Passageway.
 It was the first story that Lemire began working on and meant to be a centerpiece for all the stories to date, connecting threads from previous stories while expanding the larger mythology.

 Starseed

 For Halloween 2022, Lemire announced Starseed in his newsletter.
-The story is scheduled for release at the end of 2023.
+The story was originally scheduled for release in 2024, until Lemire announced an indefinite hiatus for The Bone Orchard Mythos.